 Information on Medical Cribs Used in Homes and Child Care Settings - After the U.S. Consumer Product Safety Commission's (CPSC's) crib standard became effective for child care centers, family child care homes, and places of public accommodation (such as hotels) in December 2012, the U.S. Food and Drug Administration published a statement about medical cribs used in homes and child care settings.
 This statement can be found at the following link.

-Effective April 15, 2012, the FBI moved to an all-electronic criminal background check (CBC) application process and is no longer accepting hard-copy fingerprint cards.
-Because the Maryland Criminal Justice Information System (CJIS) follows FBI guidelines, the use of hard-copy CBC applications at the State level are also being phased out as of that date.
-Instead, all CBC applicants are being encouraged to submit their applications electronically.
+The FBI has moved to an all-electronic criminal background check (CBC) application process and is no longer accepting hard-copy fingerprint cards.
+Because the Maryland Criminal Justice Information System (CJIS) follows FBI guidelines, the use of hard-copy CBC applications at the State level are also being phased out.
 However, hard-copy applications are still being accepted by CJIS if electronic submission is not possible.
 Click here for a list of State-approved private electronic fingerprinting services and State-operated electronic fingerprinting locations.
 Electronic applications may also be submitted through many State and local police agencies.
 Child care programs that have their own State-certified electronic fingerprinting equipment and operators may continue to submit CBC applications.

 Heat Index Charts – Maryland's Department of Health and Mental Hygiene recommends the Iowa Health Department's Child Care Weather Watch Wind-Chill and Heat Index Factor Charts as a guide to prevent over exposure of children while playing outdoors during extreme temperatures.
 The chart is available here.

 Air Quality Alerts – You can sign up to receive email alerts for air quality here.